 Put a pan of water on to heat up.
 When it is boiling, ask a grown up to help you carefully add the pasta, and put the timer on for the number of minutes it says on the packet.

-While the water is heating up, get started on your leeks.
+While the water is cooking, get your leeks ready.

 On the chopping board, carefully chop the flat rooty end off.